 An employee may be offered a loan from his employer.
 Such an arrangement is commonly used in the provision of season tickets, though may be made available for any reason.
-These loans can be made interest free or at a reduced rate of interest and if the total balance outstanding on all loans does not exceed £5,000 then no taxable benefit will arise.
+These loans can be made interest free or at a reduced rate of interest and if the total balance outstanding on all loans does not exceed £5,000 up to 2014 and is now £10,000 then no taxable benefit will arise.
 It should be borne in mind that accrued interest is taken into account, though it is not added to the balance of a loan outstanding until the interest falls due for payment.